 The priorities in the company’s CSR/ESG strategy are expected to last, considering their significance to business competitiveness and long-term success.
 Competitiveness is a driving force behind the company’s efforts for sustainability and other corporate citizenship goals.
 For example, higher sustainability can lead to a stronger brand, which enhances the success rate of Puma’s generic competitive strategy and intensive growth strategies.
 Similarly, the success of these ESG/CSR programs can boost the effectiveness of Puma’s marketing mix (4Ps), particularly in terms of public relations for brand and corporate image reinforcement.

 Human rights audits, environmental compliance, and climate action are CSR/ESG priorities that lead to the satisfaction of many of Puma’s stakeholders.
 For example, human rights audits deal with the interests of workers, as well as customers who want to support ethical sporting goods businesses.
-Also, environmental compliance and climate action address the interests of communities, governments, and other stakeholder groups concerned with the sustainability and ecological impact of business, such as sportwear manufacturing.
+Also, environmental compliance and climate action address the interests of communities, governments, and other stakeholder groups concerned with the sustainability and ecological impact of business, such as sportswear manufacturing.
 Because of these priorities, Puma’s stakeholder management connects with the ecological interests of various stakeholder groups.

 References